OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 Starting with version *0.12.0* of the infrastructure helm chart the codecentric keycloakx helm chart is used.
 Thus the configuration paramters for the keycloak changed.
-The yuuvis api version *2022 winter* uses keycloak1 version 19.
+The yuuvis api version *2022 winter* uses keycloak version 19.

+#### Changes with version 0.13

+The default configuration of keycloak is changed.
+In previous versions two test realms were imported *testyuuvis* and *yuuvistest*.
+Since version *0.13.0* no realms will be imported by default.
+In the yuuvis chart starting with version *0.17.0* an init job can be configured to create a realm.

+The versions of the chart dependencies have been updated.

 ### Install the yuuvis Helm chart